1996–1997 strikes in South Korea: Strike

 The strike was planned to begin on Friday, January 13 with a four-hour walkout in the heavy industrial export industries, including 34,000 workers at Hyundai Motor Co., 18,000 workers at Kia, 21,000 workers at the Hyundai Heavy Industries Shipyard.
 It would also include transit workers who operate the subway in Seoul, workers at the 10 major hospitals in Seoul, and tens of thousands of others.
-The initial demand was for a repeal of the new labor law but as the strike went on, demands for the Kim Young Sam government to be overturned were added.
-The initial turnout was surprising because the labor movement in Korea had experienced what was called a "double failure" in the 90s when it failed to gain serious political power and also failed to improve its organizational efficiency.
-Despite this, the unions involved were able to effectively bring South Korea's economy to a halt on only a few hours’ notice.
+The initial demand was for a repeal of the new labor law, but as the strike went on, demands for the Kim Young Sam government to resign were added.
+The initial turnout was surprising because the labor movement in Korea had experienced what was called a "double failure" in the 90s, when it failed to gain serious political power and also failed to improve its organizational efficiency.
+Despite this, the unions involved were able to effectively bring South Korea's economy to a halt on only a few hours' notice.

 The government declared all strike action illegal and coordinated with business leaders to attempt to break the strike by using replacement workers and threats of reprisal.
 On January 6, the government threatened to arrest at least 20 union officials.

 On January 16, riot police fired tear gas at thousands of workers marching toward Myongdong Cathedral.
-As a result, Kwon Young Kil, the strike's leader, announced on January 18 that the KCTU would strike only on Wednesdays until Feb 18, when they would resume all-out strikes if the government didn't cancel the law.
+As a result, Kwon Young Kil, the strike's leader, announced on January 18 that the KCTU would strike only on Wednesdays until February 18, when they would resume all-out strikes if the government didn't cancel the law.
 They would also hold mass protests every Saturday.
 Later that day, police tangled with thousands of workers and student supporters trying to reach union leaders.

 On January 20, the president agreed to meet opposition leaders to try to resolve unrest as tens of thousands of union members returned to work.
 Hundreds of students battled police with firebombs, rocks and tear gas after a union leader urged an end to violence.